 RM writes:

-this form of contraception.
+"Depo-Provera is a form of injection which supresses ovulation for approximately a twelve week period.
+This is a highly form of contraceptive worldwide however studies have shown that many side-effects may be linked to this form of contraception.
 The pro's for this form of contraception are the user has between 10-13 weeks between each injection and it can cause your periods to stop completely.
 The con's are weight gain, headaches, naused and depression.
 This form of contraception does not protect against sexually transmitted diseases"

 -ROCHELLE MOORE